Tuomari-ua/tuomari-ua.github.io/docs/gamemaster_rules/magic_items/defender.md

+---
+category: items
+layout: page
 name: Defender
-type: weapon
+tag: weapon

-# Defender
+title: Defender
+---

 _Weapon (any sword), legendary (requires attunement)_

 You gain a +3 bonus to attack and damage rolls made with this magic weapon.